laulaua3/MapperExpression/README.md

 # MapperExpression
-Simple Mapper like AutoMapper without all options but more efficient in performances
+Mapper simple like AutoMapper without all options but more efficient for performances